skrey/yellow-extensions/source/edit/README.md

 `Author` = name of the webmaster
 `Email` = email of the webmaster
 `EditLocation` = login page location
-`EditUploadNewLocation` = location for new media file
+`EditUploadNewLocation` = location for uploaded media file
 `EditUploadExtensions` = file formats for upload, `none` to disable
 `EditKeyboardShortcuts` = keyboard shortcuts and commands, `none` to disable
 `EditToolbarButtons` = toolbar buttons, `auto` for automatic detection, `none` to disable